sjentsch/lsjDocs/lsj/Ch06_DataHandling_1.rst

 Let’s start with a simple example.
 As a parent of a small child I naturally spend a lot of time watching TV shows like *In the Night Garden*.
+In the
-In the ``nightgarden.csv`` file, I’ve transcribed a short section of the dialogue.
-The file contains two variables of interest, ``speaker`` and ``utterance``.
+|nightgarden| data set, I’ve transcribed a short section of the dialogue.
+The
+file contains two variables of interest, ``speaker`` and ``utterance``.
 Open up this data set in jamovi and take a look at the data in the ``Data`` view.
 You will see that the data looks something like this: